vdohney/keepass-password-dumper/README.md

 ## Dev

 It's a quick POC, so likely not very reliable and robust.
 Please create a pull request if you happen to find an issue and fix it.
-It would also be cool to port this to a language like Python.

 Allowed password characters are currently hardcoded like this: `^[\x20-\x7E]+$` (all printable ASCII characters and space)

+## Related Projects
+- [Python implementation of the PoC](https://github.com/CMEPW/keepass-dump-masterkey) by [CMEPW](https://github.com/CMEPW) (haven't checked if it works)